Graduate Certificate in Food Studies (on campus and online)

 For current admissions information, please visit the Metropolitan College website.

-Program Curriculum (16 credits)
+Program Curriculum (16 units)

-Required Courses (two courses/8 credits)
+Required Courses (two courses/8 units)

 • MET ML 622 History of Food